sluukkonen/metrica/README.md

 ## Usage

-If you're using Rails, Metrica comes out-of-the-box with a Rack middleware that collects some useful metrics about your application.
+If you're using Rails, Metrica comes out-of-the-box with a Rack middleware that collects useful metrics about the performance of your application.

 Metric name            | Type    | Description
 -----------------------|---------|----------------------------------------------------------